Precise probing of the inert Higgs-doublet model at the LHC: Introduction

-In the present study, we consider the Inert Higgs doublet model (IDM)~\cite{Barbieri:2006dq, Cirelli:2005uq} as a prospective BSM scenario that gives a viable DM candidate.
-This model is renormalizable and is constructed by a simple particle extension of the SM containing an extra $SU(2)_L$ scalar doublet, which is odd under the discrete $\mathbb{Z}_2$ symmetry.
+In the present study, we consider the inert Higgs doublet model (IDM)~\cite{Barbieri:2006dq, Cirelli:2005uq} as a prospective BSM scenario that gives a viable DM candidate.
+This model is renormalizable and is constructed by a simple particle extension of the SM containing an extra $SU(2)_L$ scalar doublet, which is odd under the discrete $\mathbb{Z}_2$ symmetry \footnote{Promoting such $\mathbb{Z}_2$ parity into a global U(1) symmetry is possible that provides a heavily constrained DM model with fewer model parameters \cite{Jueid:2020rek}.}.
 In contrast, all SM particles are even under the $\mathbb{Z}_2 $ and therefore such a symmetry arrangement prevents any interaction between the SM fermions and BSM scalars -- this stabilizes the lightest neutral scalar, which acts as a suitable DM candidate.
-The parameter space of this model is constrained \cite{Ilnicka:2015jba, Belyaev:2016lok} from the dark matter direct detection (DD) experiment, LHC data, and various other astronomical and cosmological observations.
+The parameter space of this model is constrained \cite{Ilnicka:2015jba, Belyaev:2016lok, Arhrib:2013ela, Dercks:2018wch} from the dark matter direct detection (DD) experiment, LHC data, and various other astronomical and cosmological observations.
 In its simplest form, the present model can satisfy the whole amount of observed relic density of the DM in some particular parameter space, the so-called {\it resonance region} and {\it degenerate region}.
 In the former case, the relic density of the DM is produced thermally through the resonant Higgs portal annihilation.
 Hence, the DM mass is required to be nearly half of the Higgs boson mass and other BSM scalars carry larger masses.
-This region is also known as {\it hierarchical mass region} as DM is the lightest, while others are quite heavy.
+This region is also known as the {\it hierarchical mass region} as DM is the lightest, while others are quite heavy.
 On the other hand, DM and all other BSM scalars are nearly of equal mass ($\sim 500 $ GeV or more) in the degenerate region \cite{Goudelis:2013uca, Blinov:2015qva, Diaz:2015pyv}.
 As expected, this region is harder to probe at the LHC because of the kinematic suppression due to heavy final state production, narrow mass gap and poor detection efficiency of the soft products coming from the decay of the BSM scalars.
-In spite of these complexities, this region is partially probed by the CMS collaboration \cite{CMS:2014gxa}.
-There are another two regions namely, heavy DM with the hierarchical mass spectrum and light DM with degenerate mass spectrum.
-However, these two regions gather only a few per cent of the observed relic density of the DM \cite{Bhardwaj:2019mts} and hence less exciting.
-The light DM degenerate scenario is known to be satisfying only $\sim 10\%$ of the observed relic density \cite{Bhardwaj:2019mts} and that can be probed at the LHC with the mono-jet search \cite{Belyaev:2018ext}.
-Several other search strategies focused on different final states such as, multi-lepton production with missing transverse energy \cite{Miao:2010rg, Gustafsson:2012aj, Hashemi:2016wup, Datta:2016nfz}, di-lepton with di-jet \cite{Hashemi:2016wup}, and di-jet with missing transverse momentum ($\slashed{E}_T$) \cite{Poulose:2016lvz}.
+In spite of these complexities, this region is partially probed by the CMS Collaboration \cite{CMS:2020atg}.
+There are two additional regions: ({\em i}) heavy DM, $m_{DM}\sim 550$ GeV with the hierarchical mass spectrum where the mass difference, $\Delta M \sim \mathcal{O}(10-100)$ GeV between DM and other heavy BSM scalars, ({\em ii}) light DM, $m_{DM} < 80$ GeV with the degenerate mass spectrum, $\Delta M \sim \mathcal{O}(1-10)$ GeV.
+However, these two regions gather only a few percent of the observed relic density of the DM \cite{Bhardwaj:2019mts} and are hence less exciting.
+The light DM degenerate scenario is known to be satisfying only $\sim 10\%$ of the observed relic density \cite{Bhardwaj:2019mts} and that can be probed at the LHC with the monojet search \cite{Belyaev:2018ext}.
+Several other search strategies focused on different final states such as, multilepton production with missing transverse energy \cite{Miao:2010rg, Gustafsson:2012aj, Hashemi:2016wup, Datta:2016nfz}, dilepton with dijet \cite{Hashemi:2016wup}, and dijet with missing transverse momentum ($\slashed{E}_T$) \cite{Poulose:2016lvz}.